Julian/regret/docs/what-you-can-deprecate.rst

 that library authors face, alongside how to perform the deprecation using :mod:`regret`.

-The `API documentation <api>` also contains a full list for reference.
+The `API Reference <api/modules>` also contains a full list for completeness.

 .. testsetup::